 Performance of ‘The List’

-The YTD price return of ‘The List’ was up from the previous week with a return of +4.3% (capital).
+Last week, the average price return of ‘The List’ was down with a return of +12.2% YTD (capital).

 SYMBOL COMPANY YLD PRICE YTD % DIV YTD % STREAK